by N.A Miller

 “Alrighty,” Tom said, still grinning but that seemed to fade with the seriousness of the good Doctor's serious attitude.
 “I mean Yes sir.”

 “Good.”
 Bellows chortled and handed him a tablet.

-Tom worked on the papers for an hour and afterward he handed them back to Lieutenant Hill, his dynamic secretary.
-She was quite attractive and always very warm to the him., She took and smiled earnestly at him.
+Tom worked on the papers for an hour and afterward, he handed them back to Lieutenant Hill, his dynamic secretary.
+She was quite attractive and always very warm to him., She took and smiled earnestly at him.